fraulueneburg/dansk-fantastisk/README.md

 Being frustrated with the (ahem) low-demand approach of Duolingo and other language learning apps, I decided to code my own app to learn Danish.
 This app starts with pronounciation, which makes everything else so much easier.
 Loosely based on Gabriel Wyner’s approach to learning languages, outlined in his book “Fluent Forever”.
 Based on React, Express, NodeJS and MongoDB.

+> [!IMPORTANT]
+> Please note that this project is still in progress

 ## Content:

 1. [Technologies](#Technologies)